 I got on the plane that Friday last October with a book and a gifted stash of salted peanut butter cookies to fuel me.
-After landing in Dallas, I found my way to the airport Marriott in my navy blue sedan rental.
-I killed time eating a burger in the hotel's restaurant while waiting for my brother to arrive.
-My anxiety about the next day pulsed through me in rhythm with the music.
-I felt my stamina exanguinate as my mind mapped out the day of Grandmother Louise’s funeral.
-I felt like an orphan.
+After landing in Dallas, I found my way to the airport Marriott in my rental car.
+I felt like an orphan, preparing to travel to Grandmother Louise's funeral.

 My brother and I got up at dawn for the drive across the vast state of Texas.
 There were long, comfortable pauses intermingled with our stories as we drove those roads on which you can see, seemingly, forever.
-We had lunch with the other relatives who'd also come for the funeral.
+Once we got to my grandmother's town, we had lunch with the other relatives who'd also come for the funeral.
 Some I’d forgotten about and some I love; many, I hadn’t seen in years.
-There was an instant intimacy with my cousins.
-We were still the children who opened our stockings together every Christmas morning.
-I walked into the funeral still smiling at something shared.
+I walked into the funeral still smiling about something shared with one of my cousins.
 Afterward, I spent a final hour in the house my grandmother and granddad built together, not wanting to leave, not wanting to be there in its ugly chaos and strange emptiness.

 I cleaned up the kitchen, and the cake came out of the oven.
 The street smelled of bacon and woodsmoke as I took out the garbage.
 I wondered, how can I exist without a grandmother?